June 30, 2010

-With their motto, "to develop a stronger community one goal at a time", Guelph Soccer was a natural partner for the Children's Foundation of Guelph and Wellington Free to Play Program.
-By waiving registration fees for hundreds of children who have applied to play soccer, they have allowed our Free to Play Program the freedom to assist more families by allocating our funding to other recreational activities.
+With their vision to "develop a stronger community one goal at a time", Guelph Soccer is a natural fit as a partner for the Children's Foundation Free to Grow Program.
+By waiving registration fees for hundreds of children who have applied to play soccer, they have allowed our Free to Grow Program the freedom to assist more families by allocating our funding to other recreational activities.
 Along with their funding support, their staff has been flexible and committed to creating a seamless and easy application and funding assistance process for families in Guelph.

 Alan Gould, Executive Director of Guelph Soccer, is presented with their Community Champion Award from CFGW Board Chair, Peter Barrow.
 (2009)